Essential Gear for Your Day Hike Packing List

 7 | Emergency Shelter

 Seeing the sky above suddenly turn dark when you’re miles away from safety is a bad feeling.
 It’s completely out of your control.
 Sometimes the safest choice is to hunker down on the trail while the situation passes.
 An emergency shelter takes up almost no space and, like fire, can be life saving.
-Options include an emergency blanket, a bivy sack or even a lightweight tarp.
+Options include an emergency blanket (compare prices on REI and Amazon), a bivy sack or even a lightweight tarp.

 8 | Food